ieshghi/plasmafem/README.md

 # plasmafem
 Finite element method with finite elements for solveing Poisson equation and Grad-Shafranov equation, with 2nd order errors.

-Currently can solve both of them on any rectangle, with Direchlet boundary conditions.
+Currently can solve both of them on any boundary, with second order errors.

 File list:

-fuck.m - produces mesh on the square using Matlab Distmesh software mgmres.f90 -sparse linear equation solver, downloaded from http://people.sc.fsu.edu/~jburkardt/f_src/mgmres/mgmres.html mesh.f90 -contains a few utilities, like a linspace() routine, 3x3 matrix inverter, determinant calculator, and a mesh generator for a rectangle.
+mgmres.f90 -sparse linear equation solver, downloaded from http://people.sc.fsu.edu/~jburkardt/f_src/mgmres/mgmres.html mesh.f90 -contains a few utilities, like a linspace() routine, 3x3 matrix inverter, determinant calculator, and a mesh generator for a rectangle.
 Also contains the exact solution and right hand side of the equation we want to solve meshgs.f90 -same as mesh.f90, but is then imported in the G-S version of the code, not the Poisson one.